calabash/calabash-android/ruby-gem/integration-tests/README.md

 cucumber features/webview.feature:4 # Scenario: Querying for elements inside a non-cross domain iframe
 ```

+There are more tests in `ruby-gem/api` against the NativeTestApp, but
+the binary has been committed to git - find it in
+ruby-gem/api/features/support/apps/general.apk.
+That is an older
+version of NativeTestApp.
+The ruby-gem/api is probably a more
+comprehensive set of tests against the calabash-android API that the
+features in this directory.
+Someone should copy the features, steps,
+and hooks, from ruby-gem/api to here.
+It might be trick to merge the
+feature/support/hooks.rb.

 ## Submit to App Center

 Work in progress.